 We’ve been taught that a multivitamin will fill in the gaps in our diets since mom handed us our first Flintstones™ chewable.
 The trouble is, like the Flintstones themselves, most vitamin and mineral supplements remain in the proverbial Stone Age.
 They don’t contain all the nutrients we really need to be optimized, or in the amounts that are necessary to feel a positive difference.
-That’s why Onnit created Total Primate Care (TPC): an all-in-one pack that combines the most vital components of several of our other products (Alpha BRAIN, New Mood, and more) to offer one mega-supplement for supporting health and performance.
+That’s why Onnit created Total Human®: an all-in-one pack that combines the most vital components of several of our other products (Alpha BRAIN®, New MOOD®, and more) to offer one mega-supplement for supporting health and performance.

 The Ingredients of Total Human Optimization: A Guide To Vitamins